Rigorous computation of solutions of semi-linear PDEs on unbounded domains via spectral methods: Introduction

-As was touch upon earlier, we note that in order to produce an approximate inverse $\mathbb{A}$, a subsidiary problem is the rigorous representation of functions on $\mathbb{R}^{m}$ in the computer (at least the numerical approximation $u_{0}$) using Fourier series.
-This has partially been done by Plum et al. \cite{plum_numerical_verif,plum_thesis_navierstokes} by building functions on $H^{1}(\Omega)$ where $\Omega$ is unbounded.
-In this work, the authors consider $\Omega_{0}\subset\Omega$ a bounded domain and define $\tu_{0}\in H_{0}^{1}(\Omega_{0})$.
+As was touched upon earlier, in order to produce an approximate inverse $\mathbb{A}$, a subsidiary problem is the representation of functions on $\mathbb{R}^{m}$ in the computer (at least of the approximate solution $u_{0}$) using Fourier series.
+This has partially been done by Plum et al. \cite{plum_numerical_verif,plum_thesis_navierstokes} by building functions on $H^{1}(\Omega)$ with $\Omega$ unbounded, by considering $\Omega_{0}\subset\Omega$ bounded and defining $\tu_{0}\in H_{0}^{1}(\Omega_{0})$.
 Then, using a zero extension of $\tu_{0}$ outside of $\Omega_{0}$, they obtain a function $u_{0}\in H^{1}(\Omega)$.
 In particular, they used finite elements in \cite{plum_thesis_navierstokes} and a sine Fourier series in \cite{plum_numerical_verif} to build $\tu_{0}$.
 This approach results in a representation of $u_{0}$ in the computer.
-Having this construction in mind, we aim to generalize this process in order to be able to build functions in $H^{s}(\mathbb{R}^{m})$ using \emph{only} Fourier series.
-Specifically, given a hypercube $\Omega_{0}$, we need to be able to build $\tu_{0}\in H_{0}^{s}(\Omega_{0})$ rigorously.
-The challenge here is to ensure that numerically the represented function is trace-free.
-As a result, we developed a finite-dimensional trace theorem enabling us to project a given Fourier series from $H^{s}(\Omega_{0})$ into $H_{0}^{s}(\Omega_{0})$ (see Section \ref{sec : computer assisted analysis}).
+We generalize this process by building functions in $H^{s}(\mathbb{R}^{m})$ using \emph{only} Fourier series, that is, by considering a hypercube $\Omega_{0}$ on which we construct a trace-free approximation $\tu_{0}\in H_{0}^{s}(\Omega_{0})$.
+Hence, we develop a finite-dimensional trace theorem enabling us to project a given Fourier series from $H^{s}(\Omega_{0})$ into $H_{0}^{s}(\Omega_{0})$ (see Section \ref{sec : computer assisted analysis}).
 The advantage of this approach is its numerical feasibility and compatibility with the CAPs methods developed for periodic solutions (e.g. see \cite{jb_stationnary_states,MR2718657}).
-Consequently, we may rigorously build functions in $H^{s}(\mathbb{R}^{m})$ having a Fourier series representation.
-This is, to the best of our knowledge, a new result in the field of rigorous numerics in dynamics.
+Consequently, we can rigorously build functions in $H^{s}(\mathbb{R}^{m})$ having a representation as a sequence of Fourier coefficients, which is, to the best of our knowledge, a new contribution.
+Depending on the spaces $X,Y$, several results exist in CAPs in the study of $D\mathbb{F}(u_{0})^{-1}$.
+We make a distinction between two main problems.
+First, when $X$ and $Y$ are spaces of periodic functions on an hypercube $\Omega$, the analysis on Fourier series can be used and the PDE is turned into a zero finding problem on sequence spaces.
+Second, when studying non-periodic PDEs, $X$ and $Y$ are Sobolev spaces on a domain $\Omega$ with non-periodic boundary conditions.
+In this setting, finite elements have been the main tools to study $D\mathbb{F}(u_{0})^{-1}$.
+We now present a literature review of both problems.